-Ignatieff says Hungarian university will resist proposed legal changes
+Ignatieff vows fight against Hungarian president's proposed change to university status

 The rector of Central European University, former Canadian politician Michael Ignatieff, said Wednesday that the institution will resist legal amendments proposed by the Hungarian government, regarding them as discriminatory.

+The amendments presented to Hungarian parliament late Tuesday contain some new requirements, such as the obligation to have a university campus in its country of origin.
+CEU is alone among 28 foreign-based universities operating in Hungary in not meeting that proposed requirement.

-CEU, opened in 1991, was founded by Hungarian-born billionaire philanthropist George Soros, considered an ideological opponent by Prime Minister Viktor Orban.
+CEU, opened in 1991, was founded by Hungarian-born billionaire philanthropist George Soros, and is considered an ideological opponent by Prime Minister Viktor Orban.

 The proposal was considered an extension of Orban’s criticism of the activities of organizations funded by Soros’ Open Society Foundations.